-By Mark Bond, professor of criminal justice at American Military University
+By Mark Bond, Faculty Member, Criminal Justice at American Military University

 Preventing police suicide is every officer’s responsibility.

 However, the major hurdle to addressing this professional tragedy is the silence of the first-responder culture.
 Until recently, this unwillingness to openly discuss the impacts of PTSD has kept mental health issues a professional secret in law enforcement (Mittal et al., 2013).
 This has happened despite the fact that so many officers are impacted by traumatic events that often lead to PTSD.